 Many parents worry that a 529 Savings Account can adversely affect eligibility for financial aid.
 So long as the parent is the account owner, funds are typically treated as belonging to the parent, not the child, minimizing the impact on financial aid.*

-Open an account with as little as $25 per investment option, or $15 dollars per pay period using automatic payroll deduction.
+Open an account with as little as $25, or select automatic payroll deduction.
 Since there are no application, sales, or maintenance fees, it’s affordable even for those on a modest budget.

 You don’t have to do it all on your own!
 Grandparents as well as other family and friends can make gifts to your account for maximum growth potential.